 From the binary folder, open

 handlers_drive.go file from the root of the project directory and set your own credentials at 17 & 18 lines.

 const ClientId = "367116221053-7n0v**.apps.googleusercontent.com" const ClientSecret = "1qsNodXN*****jUjmvhoO"

 Step 4 : Build the Project

 We’re about to finish.
 Let’s build the project.
-Using command line, go to the root folder of the project.
-Then run this command to build the project for Linux:
+Run this command to build the project for Linux:

 After building the project, you’ll find a new file called “gdrive” on the root of the project folder.
 We’ll upload this file on our server.